lingling9000/ansible-role-btrfssubvol/README.md

 configuration, especially if the users and groups specified in `btrfssubvol_subvolumes` exist.

-For example, following tasks can be added on the desired position in the playbook to run the syntax checks separately:
+For example, the following task can be added at the desired position in the playbook to perform the syntax checks separately:

 ```yaml
 - name: Include btrfssubvol role variable syntax checks